Frequently Asked Questions - Haven Understanding Sexual Assault Module

 How will students find out about Haven?

 Students and parents attending Transfer Orientation and Panther Debut Orientation Days are informed of the participation mandate through presentations, as well as written information included in orientation materials.
+International students will receive information through the Office of International Students and Scholars Program.
+Continuing Education students will receive information through e-mail and the School of Continuing Education.
 Students who have entered the institution during the summer, and are continuing their enrollment in the fall and students entering the institution in the fall, will be sent an e-mail to their EIU E-Mail account on approximately August 1 with directions on how to log-in to the AlcoholEdu program.
 Students entering the institution in the spring, will be sent an e-mail to their EIU E-Mail account on approximately December 1 with directions on how to log-in to the AlcoholEdu program.
 Additionally, a post card will be sent to the permanent address they have registered with the university.
 Information will also be made available from Health Services and the Health Education Resource Center.

 When will Haven be available?

 The course is planned to be available for student log-in beginning August 1, 2015 for students entering in Fall 2015 and December 1, 2015, for students entering in Spring 2016.
 Incoming students who have registered for fall classes prior to August 1, 2015 and spring classes prior to December 1, 2015 will receive notification through their EIU e-mail and have a post card sent to the permanent address registered with the university.
 Individuals registering for classes after these dates will be sent e-mails and post-cards as AlcoholEdu Project staff update registration downloads.

 Can students complete the program during the summer Panther Debut/Orientation?